Isle of Anglesey County Council

 ORGANIC CLAIMS

-If you are marketing your honey as organic, please see 'Labelling and describing organic food', which explains the extra legal controls that apply.
+If you are marketing your honey as organic, please see 'Labelling and describing organic food'.

 VOLUNTARY LABELLING